PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training: PDE Datasets

 \section{PDE Datasets}

 For our experiments, we use several differential equation training sets to evaluate our algorithm.
 Each of these is used at an input grid resolution of 64.
 For the Advection, Burgers, and Darcy Flow equations, we generate datasets using code provided by \citet{PDEBench2022}.
 For the Navier-Stokes Incompressible equation dataset, we generate data from \citet{li2020fourier}.
-All data generation occurs at the largest resolution, and we downsample by selecting equally spaced points to obtain lower resolution solutions.